top of page

 To commemorate the 250th anniversary of the formation of the Smeatonian Society of Civil Engineers in 1771, the Society commissioned a new series of its prestigious Smeaton Medal, intended to recognise engineers in the early or mid-stage of their careers who have demonstrated outstanding engineering achievement in hostile environments, such as windstorms, earthquakes, the human body, space, cyberspace, the deep oceans or under extreme chemical, biological or nuclear conditions.

-Applications for the 2024 medal are now open and will close on 31st May.
-Click here to download an information pack.
-The winner will be announced at the Smeatonians Lunch on Wednesday 30th October. which will be held University House, the University of Leeds.
+Applications for the 2024 medal are now closed The winner will be announced at the Smeatonians Lunch on Wednesday 30th October, which will be held at University House, the University of Leeds.

 Smeaton Medal 2.jpg